 Two-Phase Commit Protocol Explained

-Learn the two-phase commit protocol for distributed transactions: prepare and commit phases, coordinator role, failure handling, and why 2PC is rarely used.
+Learn the two-phase commit protocol for distributed transactions: prepare and commit phases, coordinator role, failure handling, and trade-offs.

 Two-Phase Commit Protocol Explained